kevinwatson/hobbyist-radio-book/020-chapter-01.md

 * **Global Positioning System (GPS)**: A system of satellites and signals that is used to determined a device's position on the Earth
 * **Handheld Transceiver (HT)**: A hand-held two-way radio
 * **Mobile Radio**: A radio that requires an external power source and can be mounted in a vehicle
+* **Near-field comminication (NFC)**: A low-power, wireless technology that is commonly used for contactless payment systems
 * **Push to Talk (PTT)**: A button on a radio that, when pushed, stops receiving and begins transmitting
 * **Radio**: An electronic device which receives and/or transmits electromagnetic signals and converts those signals to an audio or video format
 * **Receive**: Accepting and processing a signal